Hesston College creates an atmosphere where choices can be made that are consistent with the life and teaching of Jesus Christ.

 Periodically the community gathers during the same time period on Fridays to consider current issues of local, national or international importance.
 Attendance at these gatherings may count toward the chapel attendance requirement.

 All full-time students are required to attend chapel services each semester.
-Full-time on-campus students are required to attend at least 24 chapel services.
-For full-time off-campus students the minimum is 12 chapel services.
-Third-year students, students holding previous college degrees and part-time students are encouraged, but not required to attend.
+Full-time on-campus students are required to obtain at least 30 chapel and forum credits per semester.
+For full-time off-campus students the minimum is 8 per semester.
+Third- and fourth-year students, students holding previous college degrees and part-time students are encouraged, but not required to attend.
 Attendance is recorded by using the bar codes on student IDs.
 It is the student’s responsibility to keep record of how many chapels he or she has attended.
 Students will be contacted only if they are in violation of the requirement.
 The registrar will not release grades or transcripts for students who fail to meet chapel requirements.
 Students will not be allowed to return for another semester until they meet their chapel requirements.

 Appropriate dress and conduct are expected.
-Caps and hats need to be removed.
 Direct questions of a spiritual nature to the campus pastor.

 Other Campus Ministries Activities: